Recommendations of the Swiss Cancer League

 The Swiss Cancer League recommends early detection measures such as monthly self-examination, annual gynecological screening (with breast palpation) from the age of 40, basic mammography between the ages of 40 and 50, and mammograms at two-year intervals thereafter for women without a family history of breast cancer.
 For women with a family history of breast cancer, the examination intervals should be determined on an individual basis.

-Breast cancer is a very common disease.
-The risk of developing breast cancer is about 13 percent for women in Switzerland.
+Breast cancer is a very common disease, with a risk of developing it being about 13 percent for women in Switzerland.

-In 90 percent of all breast cancers, no apparent cause can be found.
-Factors such as hormone therapy, lifestyle, radiation exposure, obesity or diet may play some role.
-However, 10 percent of all breast cancers are easily explainable.
-The predisposition to the disease was inherited from the parents.
-A frequent occurrence of breast cancer cases over several generations within a family, a very young age of onset, or male breast cancer sufferers suggest an inherited predisposition to breast cancer.
-If breast cancer is genetic, on one hand there are other cancer risks in other organs and on the other hand close relatives could also be at increased risk.
+No apparent cause is found in 90 percent of all breast cancers.
+Factors such as hormone therapy, lifestyle, radiation exposure, obesity or diet may play a role, while 10 percent of all breast cancers are easily explainable.
+Predisposition to the disease is inherited from the parents.
+The frequent occurrence of breast cancer cases over several generations within the same family, a very young age of onset, or male breast cancer sufferers suggest an inherited predisposition to breast cancer.
+Where breast cancer is determined as genetic, there will be further cancer risks in other organs, and close relatives could also have an increased risk.

-During genetic counseling, an evaluation is made whether clarification by means of genetic testing is recommended.
+Genetic counseling allows an evaluation of whether clarification by means of genetic testing should be recommended.
 If so, testing will be arranged, and the results and possible consequences will be discussed afterwards.